Special report this week: Meet our regulars!

 Roger — owns a company that buys, leases and sells heavy construction equipment — native of McLean

-Nancy H — part-time writing instructor at IC — technical writer — author of a 6-book dystopian novel series available at Amazon
+Nancy H — part-time writing instructor at IC — technical writer — author of a 6-book urban fantasy novel series available at Amazon

 Tiger and me — photo taken at Dryden Lake — Tiger is the official hike photographer — retired textile artist and fine arts painter in NYC — I was a civil engineer in NYC — moved to Ithaca 2003